 Gathering more information

 Expect pest management professionals to provide information on a wide assortment of pesticide-related topics, such as personal safety and environmental impact.
 They should discuss chemical tactics along with alternative weed, insect, plant disease, and rodent control strategies.
-The company must provide pesticide labels upon request.
+The company must provide pesticide labels on request.
 Many answers to your questions will be found on the label instructions.
-The pesticide must be labeled for the pest and for use on the site.
+The pesticide must be labeled for use on the site (such as lawns, ornamentals, dwellings, vegetables, etc.) and preferably specify the target pest.
 Beware of companies whose representatives answer questions contrary to the directions or precautions contained on the label.
-Visit our website for label information.
+Visit Penn State Extension's Pests and Diseases web page for label information.

 Ask plenty of questions and make sure you understand the answers!

 - What is the correct identification of the pest?

 - Can you show me the pest or evidence of the pest and/or damage?

 - Are there effective control options besides pesticides, such as IPM?
 (See box below for definition.)

 - Do we need to use pesticides?
 If so, which ones and why?

 - How many different pesticides can control the pest?

 - Are some pesticides safer or more “environmentally friendly” than others yet still effective?